Non mi avete fatto niente: Eurovision Song Contest

 Meta and Moro were announced to be taking part in the Sanremo Music Festival 2018 with the song "Non mi avete fatto niente" on 16 December 2017.
 They competed during the show's first night on 6 February 2018, placing first after winning the televote and public opinion jury and placing second with the press jury.
 The song competed again during the third night on 8 February, and placed first yet again, receiving top marks from the televote, and placing second and third with the public opinion jury and press jury, respectively.
 The song later competed in the final on 10 February, and advanced to the superfinal along with the songs by Annalisa and Lo Stato Sociale.
 They went on to win the competition after receiving 44.66% of the overall vote.
 Shortly after, it was confirmed that Meta and Moro had accepted the invitation to represent Italy at the Eurovision Song Contest 2018 with the song "Non mi avete fatto niente".

 As Italy is a member of the "Big Five", the song automatically advanced to the final, held on 12 May 2018 in Lisbon, Portugal.
-The song reached fifth place.
+The song reached fifth place, by ending up third in the televote and 17th in the jury vote.